wimanwifi/nginx-buildpack/readme.md

 9. Once the compiler is done the logs will just output a `.`.
 From there you can go to your browser and get the built binary.

   ```
-  heorku open
+  heroku open
   ```

   The compiled binary will be in `/nginx/sbin/nginx`.

-10. Once you have the file, you can delete the temporary app created on Heroku.
+10. Once you have the file, copy it to the `bin` directory in the `nginx-buildpack` repo under the appropriate stack name `nginx-cedar-14`.
+You can delete the temporary app created on Heroku.

 ### -- original readme below --